jimmyvanhest/qt6-skeleton/README.md

 The complete application consists of the files PROJECT_NAME.html/js/wasm, qtloader.js and logo.svg in build/wasm folder.

 # TODOS
-A github action is desired to automate the building.
+A github action is desired to automate the setup and build process.
 	see https://github.com/marketplace/actions/install-qt for action to install qt. this needs some work because it doesn't support building wasm which is one of the end goes of this project